Utica, Tunisia: Phoenician colony

 Utica was founded as a port located on the trade route leading from Phoenicia to the Straits of Gibraltar and the Atlantic Ocean, facilitating trade in commodities like tin.

 The exact founding date of Utica is a matter of controversy.
 Several classical authors date its foundation to around 1100 BC.
 The archaeological evidence, however, suggests a foundation no earlier than the eighth century BC.
 The inland settlement used Rusucmona ("Cape Eshmun") on Cape Farina to the northeast as its chief port, although continued silting has rendered the present-day settlement at Ghar el-Melh a small farming community.
-Although Carthage was later founded about 40 km from Utica, records suggest "that until 540 BC Utica was still maintaining political and economic autonomy in relation to its powerful Carthaginian neighbor".
+Although Carthage was later founded about 40 km from Utica, records suggest "that until 540 BC Utica was still maintaining political and economic autonomy in relation to its powerful Carthaginian neighbour".

 Carthaginian rule

 By the fourth century BC, Utica came under Punic control, but continued to exist as a privileged ally of Carthage.
 Soon, commercial rivalry created problems between Carthage and Utica.

 This relationship between Carthage and Utica began to disintegrate after the First Punic War, with the outbreak of rebellion among mercenaries who had not received compensation for their service to Carthage.
 Originally, Utica refused to participate in this rebellion, so that the Libu forces led by Spendius and Matho laid siege to Utica and nearby Hippocritae.

 The Carthaginian generals Hanno and Hamilcar then came to Utica's defense, managing to raise the siege, but "the severest blow of all… was the defection of Hippacritae and Utica, the only two cities in Libya which had…bravely faced the present war…indeed they never had on any occasion given the least sign of hostility to Carthage."
 Eventually, the forces of Carthage proved victorious, forcing Utica and Hippacritae to surrender after a short siege.